-Income from Equity Affiliates
+Income from Associates

-For the years ended December 31, 2021 and 2020, we recorded an income of \$0.6 million and \$61.5 million, respectively, from equity method affiliates.
-Income generated by our equity method investments during 2021 was offset by a \$36.7 million impairment of our Magma Global equity method investment recorded in 2021.
-See Note 3 to our consolidated financial statements for further details.
+For the years ended December 31, 2022 and 2021, we recorded an income of \$44.6 million and \$0.6 million. respectively, from investments in associates.
+Income generated by our investments in associates during 2022 increased year-over-year, driven by an increase in the operational activity of our investments.
+Income generated by our investments in associates during 2021 was offset by a \$36.7 million impairment of our Magma Global investment.
+See Note 2 to our consolidated financial statements for further details.